andrewsjg/AOC2022/README.md

 Solutions to the Advent of Code 2022 in Go.

-Puttin these here mostly for my own reference.
+Putting these here mostly for my own reference.

 I have no idea if I will finish all of these.
 I'll stop when it stops being fun!